 Excavation Museum Puerto Galera

-Puerto Galerans had a complicated past, and Puerto Galera’s history is proof of that.
-Visit the Puerto Galera Excavation Museum today to see some of Puerto Galera’s most prized artifacts from its rich, centuries-old traditions, as well as learn about culture through photos on display at one of Puerto Galera’s oldest buildings.
+Puerto Galerians had a complicated past, and Puerto Galera’s history is proof of that.
+Visit the Puerto Galera Excavation Museum today to see some of Puerto Galera’s most prized artifacts.
+From its rich and centuries-old traditions as well as learn about culture through photos on display at one of Puerto Galera’s oldest buildings.

 The museum’s exhibits include underwater scuba diving, marine life conservation, and of course, open-air adventure sports.
 The gallery is home to pieces by artists inspired by the beauty and charm of the region throughout history.
 During your next visit to Puerto Galera, don’t forget to pay a visit to this magnificent location!